 Minor Dental Emergencies

-While you may be experiencing a great deal of discomfort, and even have some minor swelling, not all dental emergencies require a hospital visit.
-In fact, your emergency dentist at Lincoln Family Dentistry is better equipped to treat the condition behind your discomfort.
+While you may be experiencing a great deal of discomfort, and possibly swelling, not all dental emergencies require a hospital visit.
+In fact, your emergency dentist at Lincoln Family Dentistry can better treat dental discomfort.
 An emergency room visit can sometimes offer no more than a “band-aid.”
 Some common minor dental emergencies seen by your dentist are:

 - An avulsed (knocked out) tooth